pursual/RaviTDC/README.md

 The node api could return less data per tweet as I am not using all fields in the UI.

-Images kind of screw up the two column layout, could use further styling treatment.
+Images kind of push down the two column layout, could use further styling treatment.

+This was only tested in Firefox, Chrome, and Chrome on Android KitKat.